 (a) Purpose.
 Being mindful of the improvements in the administration of justice that have resulted from our mandatory continuing legal education requirements for judges and members of the South Carolina Bar (see Rules 408 and 504, SCACR), this Rule establishes minimum requirements for continuing legal education (CLE) for magistrates and municipal judges and the means by which those requirements shall be enforced.
-Nothing in this rule shall be construed as preventing the Supreme Court from requiring mandatory attendance of magistrates and municipal judges at designated continuing legal education programs.
+Nothing in this Rule shall be construed as preventing the Supreme Court from requiring mandatory attendance of magistrates and municipal judges at designated continuing legal education programs.

 (b) Continuing Legal Education Requirements.

 (3) Newly Appointed Magistrates and Municipal Judges.
-For the year in which a magistrate or municipal judge is appointed to office, the required initial training shall satisfy the requirements of this rule.
-If a magistrate or municipal judge is appointed in one reporting year and completes the required training at the next scheduled training session, which is in the succeeding reporting year, the requirements of this rule shall be satisfied for both reporting years.
+For the year in which a magistrate or municipal judge is appointed to office, the required initial training shall satisfy the requirements of this Rule.
+If a magistrate or municipal judge is appointed in one reporting year and completes the required training at the next scheduled training session, which is in the succeeding reporting year, the requirements of this Rule shall be satisfied for both reporting years.

 (c) Accreditation of Courses for Magistrates and Municipal Judges.
-The Board of Magistrate and Municipal Court Certification (Board) or its designee, shall determine whether a course is appropriate for credit pursuant to this rule and if so, the credit it should be assigned.
-Course outlines and materials shall be submitted to the Board no later than fifteen days prior to the date the course is scheduled to be held.
+The Board of Magistrate and Municipal Court Certification (Board) or its designee, shall determine whether a course is appropriate for credit pursuant to this Rule and if so, the credit it should be assigned.
+Course outlines and materials shall be submitted to the Board no later than fifteen (15) days prior to the date the course is scheduled to be held.
 The Board is authorized to designate certain sponsors as accredited sponsors, who shall not be required to comply with the requirements of this section of this Rule.
-Accredited sponsor status may be withdrawn by the Board for cause after 60 days notice to the sponsor.
+Accredited sponsor status may be withdrawn by the Board for cause after sixty (60) days notice to the sponsor.

 When accrediting a course, the Board shall determine what portion of a course is devoted to civil law, criminal law, or ethics, and designate the course appropriately.
 When making this designation, if the Board determines that the content of a course is inseparably composed of both civil and criminal elements, the Board shall designate those hours as civil/criminal.
 Magistrates and municipal judges may utilize such courses to fulfill their civil or criminal requirements, as described in subsections (b)(1) and (b)(2) above.